Home » Learn Arabic » How to pronounce the letter tẖāʾ (ث)?

 To learn more about the Arabic Harakat, here you can find the easiest way to practice Tashkeel:

-Now, practice the letter ث {tẖāʾ} by saying these words:
+Practice the letter ث {tẖāʾ} by saying these words:

 ثُوْمْ (tẖaū̊m̊ – Garlic)